 The Net Present Value (NPV) is the discounted net benefit where the net benefit is the difference between total benefit and total cost.
 The criteria of the NPV are: - If NPV>0, then accept the project, If NPV<0, then reject the project and If NPV=0, accept most of the time.

 Benefit cost ratio: The benefit cost ratio is the present value of total benefit divided by the present value of total cost.
 The larger B/C ratio, the more attractive is a project.
 In general, the B/C ratio is higher than 1 indicates that a project is viable.
 Conversely, with a ratio of less than 1, a project would be uneconomic; with a ratio of close to 1, a project’s economic value would be marginal.
-The overall concepts and frameworks for both financial analyses are presented in the figure below.
+The overall concepts and frameworks for financial analysis are presented in the figure below.